ShekinahChristi/reading-notes/201/read-10.md

-## Name some key differences between a Syntax Error and a Logic Error
+## giName some key differences between a Syntax Error and a Logic Error

 Syntax errors are when there are spelling errors in your code that cause the program to not run, or stop part way through.
 These usually are okay to fix as long as you know what the error message means.